natocool2/Easynet-Pro-KB/project-plan.md

 9. Completion of all Marketing and Communication documents (6 of 6)
 10. Completion of all Technological Development documents (16 of 16)
 11. Completion of all Events and Networking documents (5 of 5)
-12. Completion of three Marketplace and Market documents (3 of 5)
+12. Completion of four Marketplace and Market documents (4 of 5)

 The quality of the documents has been maintained at a high level, with detailed research, practical guidance, and clear integration with the broader Easynet Pro Ecosystem.
 The consistency in document structure continues to ensure excellent readability for both human users and AI systems.

-With 47 of 69 documents now completed (68.1%), the project remains firmly ahead of schedule and on track to meet its 16-week completion target.
-The focus now continues on the Marketplace and Market section with Affiliate Programs as the next priority.
+With 48 of 69 documents now completed (69.6%), the project remains firmly ahead of schedule and on track to meet its 16-week completion target.
+The focus now continues on completing the Marketplace and Market section with Management and Administration as the final document.

 ## Methodology Refinement